maqboolkhan/Kazi/README.md

 ## How it works:

 First of all, we perform `Name Entity (NE)` on each sentence using `NLTK`, but `NE` done by `NLTK` is not perfect.
-Therefore, we wrote our own rules for `(NE)` in our project.
+Therefore, we wrote our own rules for `NE` in our project.

 Consider the following sample sentence taken from the `train.tsv` file:

 ```
 Valve Corporation's foundation place is Kirkland, Washington.
 ```
-after performing `NE`, we will get `Valve Corporation's` and `Kirkland, Washington`.
-As these sentences are quite straight forward,  so we will assume the first as Subject and the sencond as Object.
+After performing `NE`, we will get `Valve Corporation's` and `Kirkland, Washington`.
+As these sentences are quite straight forward,  so we will assume the first as Subject and the second as Object.
 Now, the remaining tokens are `place, is` and here you can easily see that after removing the stop word `is`, we are left with `place`, and so we can assume it to be the Predicate.

 Now we take the Subject and search its corresponding Wikipedia page.
 Once we have the page, we seach our Object in that respective page.
 If the search result returns `true`, we consider our fact as **TRUE** and if the search result returns `false`, we consider our fact as **FALSE**.